 Students unsure about their preparation or the level at which they should begin study in a subject may consult with the director of undergraduate studies (DUS) of the relevant program.

 After determining the level of courses that their Yale placement or high school test scores suggest, students may still review placement decisions and, if necessary, modify them in consultation with the appropriate academic departments at Yale.
 Before the course selection period, students have an opportunity to consult with DUSes from most of Yale's majors and programs at the Academic Fair.
-During the course selection period, students have time to attend some classes on a trial basis(informally referred to as “shopping period”).
 Students may change the level of a course if, after submitting their course schedule, they remain uncertain about placement accuracy.
-Students may consult the instructor and residential college dean about the steps to take in such a case.
+Students should consult the instructor and residential college dean about the steps to take in such a case.

 See Yale College Programs of Study, Academic Regulations, section Q, Acceleration for a description of the use of Advanced Placement test scores in course placement and in the award of acceleration credits.
 For more information, be sure to consult the departmental program descriptions in the Yale College Programs of Study and Placement, Preregistration, and Applications for Special Programs.